Velko/AoC_2023/README.md

 then it got stuck.
 Is there a bug?
 Or it's just a complicated case and takes a while?

 After had checked everything again, I did not find any possible infinite loops, it must be complicated case.
-For that line there was 64 solutions in Part 1, so it must be pretty complicated.
+For that line there was 64 solutions in Part 1, so it must be pretty hard.
 Should I just wait or think of better solution?

 Headed over to Reddit and saw that everybody talks about technique called memoization, decided to check out what that is about.
 Given that nothing else changes, if you call a function with same parameters, it should return same result.

+The standard technique appears to calculate a hash of all input parameters and then use it as a key in cache.
 What do I pass to my recursive function?
 Reconstructed string, index where to continue and group.
 Do I need to hash them all together and use as a key?
 In C?
 Seriously?

 Wait, do I need to pass the reconstructed string, I'm not looking at any position smaller than the starting index.